CMU-313/fall-2021-hw4-team-name/README.md

 7. Famrel:    This is debatable, but the better the family relations, probably less stress on a person's life, which is definitely helpful to someone's school life, as school can be very stressful already.

+The baseline model score is around 50, while the new model is around 98 when the model is used to predict on the dataset used to train the model.

 ## Deployment Instructions

 ### For Users